 1. Purpose of policy

-This policy articulates the University’s commitment to prevent the inappropriate and unlawful use of liquor and its harm to individuals, property and the standing of the University in the community.
+- the prevention of inappropriate and unlawful use of liquor and its harm to individuals, property and the standing of the University in the community; and

 2. Policy scope and application